mgatland/mcmanager/README.md

 From here, you can start and stop the server.

-If someone is playing, and has been on for more than 5 minutes, you will not be able to stop the server until they log off.
+If someone is playing you will not be able to stop the server until they log off.

 ### Step 7

 Set up automatic shutdowns.
-Free Heroku servers turn off when not in use, so we need another service to do scheduled shutdowns.
+Free Heroku servers turn off when not in use, so cannot run scheduled tasks.
+We need another service.

 Sign up to cron-job.org

-Create a new cron job that goes to https://yourherokudynoname.herokuapp.com/shutdown (put in your actual dyno name!) and change it to a POST request.
+Create a new cron job that goes to https://your-heroku-dyno-name.herokuapp.com/shutdown (put in your actual Heroku app URL!) and change it to a POST request.
 Schedule it to run every hour, or however often you like.
-The server won't shut down while people are playing - although there is a bug currently where it will if you've been playing for less than 5 minutes when it checks.
+The shut down won't happen while people are playing.

 ### Step 8